Need to talk? Call 1800 882 436.

 • Offer a dummy if your baby has one.

 • Give your baby a warm bath and a massage afterwards.
-Be sensitive to your baby's cues; some babies love baths and others dislike being undressed.
+Be sensitive to your baby's cues — some babies love baths and others dislike being undressed.

 • Offer your baby a comforting breastfeed.
 If your baby is bottle feeding, they may need some extra milk.

 • If your baby is younger than 3 months, swaddle them with a light cotton or muslin wrap.
+This helps them to feel secure and supports longer sleep periods.

 • Put some music on, try humming, singing a song or reading to your baby.
 The sound of your voice may be enough to soothe them.